microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-display-layout.md

 ms.prod: "search"
 ---

-# Use Display Layout provided in Microsoft Graph Search API to render search results (preview)
+# Use the Microsoft Search API in Microsoft Graph to render display layout (preview)

 A search display layout or result type is a rule that causes distinct kinds of search results to be displayed in different ways in Search Result Pages.
 It consists of the following: